 - Difficulty when taking part in physical activity, such as walking or getting up

-- Change in behavior during physical activity or touch
+- Change in behaviour during physical activity or touch

 - Changes in urination or defecation (1)